hsigeman/findZX/README.md

 FindZX works on Linux and macOS systems, and contains a configuration file which can be used to [run the pipeline on a SLURM system](#server).
 The only prerequisite (except for findZX itself) is that [conda](https://docs.conda.io/en/latest/) (or anaconda/mamba) is installed on the system.
 Once installed (see  installation guide [here](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html)), conda will download all other dependencies automatically.

+Follow the steps below to download findZX and install the needed dependencies.
+We strongly recommend users to go through the tutorial in the next section ([Basic usage - Example using a test dataset](#test)), to verify the installation and for learning how to use findZX.

 ### Obtain a copy of findZX by cloning this GitHub repository:

     git clone https://github.com/hsigeman/findZX.git